 5. In Parma – 10 Charlotte Place, W1T 1SH

 This is what In Parma is all about, offering the best cured meats and cheeses from Parma, all PDO (Protected Designation of Origin) and PGI (Protected Geographical Indication) products.

 A selection of high quality mixed charcuterie and mixed cheese (v) is served with focaccia and either Peroni Nastro Azzurro or a bowl of Lambrusco.
-Lambrusco is a typical wine of Modena, another major food hub in Emilia-Romagna, and even though it’s known in the UK for being of poor quality – that’s not real Lambrusco but a nearly non-wine related product exported abroad by shady companies – it is actually a really good wine.
-In Parma is a true Italian experience
+Lambrusco is a typical wine of Modena, another major food hub in Emilia-Romagna, and even though it’s known in the UK for being of poor quality – that’s not real Lambrusco but a nearly non-wine related product exported abroad by shady companies – it’s actually a really good wine.
+In Parma is a true Italian experience.

 6. Mele e Pere – 46 Brewer St, W1F 9TF